Miren-977/Inkphora-Gesture-Based-Emotional-Embedding-Public-Overview/README.txt

 This document establishes the conceptual priority and authorship of the method.

 Demo

-A minimal public demo is hosted on Hugging Face Spaces under the same author identity.
+A minimal public demo PoC is hosted on Hugging Face Spaces under the same author identity.

 Author
 Maria Irene Marchetti